Open Up and Bleed

 Open Up and Bleed! is a live album by Iggy and the Stooges that was released in 1995.
-Recorded in 1973, the cover bears the subtitle "The Great Lost Stooges Album?" and the album features a collection of songs that the band had been performing in their live shows, which might have been appeared on a fourth studio album by the band that was never released.
+Recorded in 1973, the cover bears the subtitle "The Great Lost Stooges Album?" and the album features a collection of songs that the band had been performing in their live shows, which might have appeared on a fourth studio album by the band that was never released.